adtytiw/void-ink/content/index.md

 ## Navigation

-- [Resources](./Resources) - Curated notes, cheat sheets, and useful links.
+- [Resources](./Resources) - Curated notes, New technologies I'm excited about and of course cheat sheets.
-- [Insights](./Insights) - Tech news, explanations of new topics, and updates in the tech world.
-- [P-vault](./P-vault) - My personal space where I share experiences and reflections.
+- [P-vault](./P-vault) - My personal space where I share Random Notes.

 ## About Me